-I have hit my first few days at the beach, watching surfers, planning on some scuba diving later on this summer.
-Clearly, the wetsuit inspiration has hit many fashion designers in recent seasons as I keep seeing the aquatic staple hit the runways.
+I have spent my first days at the beach.
+I watched surfers and plan on doing some scuba diving later this summer.
+Clearly, the wetsuit inspiration has attracted many fashion designers in recent seasons as I keep seeing the aquatic staple hit the runways.
 Here is how scuba chic has evolved...

-The first time I saw neoprene interpreted for street fashion was at Parsons, when one of my teachers invited a former student to describe her first job designing for designing Donna Karan.
-She showed us her sketchbook which included early versions of the 1994 dress of what became a famous look for the designer and immortalized in the book, Fifty Years of Fashion: New Look to Now:
+The first time I saw neoprene interpreted for street fashion was at Parsons.
+One of my teachers invited a former student to describe her first job out of school, designing for Donna Karan.
+She showed us her sketchbook which included early versions of a 1994 dress which became an iconic look for the label.
+The scuba dress was immortalized in the book, Fifty Years of Fashion: New Look to Now:

 For the multi-tasking gal, it's great to know you hit the runway or the ocean and never have to change!

 Photos from Nick Verreros, Irving Solero, Mariana Leung